Skip to main content

 • Method called: PredepositGuarantee.predeposit(stakingVault, deposits, depositsY).

-• Caller must be specified as the Depositor in the PredepositGuarantee contract.
+• Caller must be the Depositor in the PredepositGuarantee contract.

 As a result: